Liberal Media Is Tanking

 June 1st, 2012 - D. Stone

-The general consensus amongst most experts and analysts -- even those hired by the mainstream media -- is that there are political biases in mainstream media.
+The general consensus among most experts and analysts -- even those hired by the mainstream media -- is that there are political biases in mainstream media.
 Media has been divided into two distinct factions: liberal and conservative.
 The bad news in recent decades has fallen on the shoulders of the liberal media.

 Ratings for CNN have been in steady decline since 2003.
 Canada's Postmedia has announced major cutbacks that include layoffs and less circulation.
 Although Postmedia is not often recognized as liberal, it has been known to focus extensively on biased editorials and op-ed pieces in its major newspapers.
 This strategy has failed to work, even though Postmedia has tried to balance the scale with conservative and liberal viewpoints.
 Through the success of Fox News, we have learned that media cannot balance politics.
 When it tries to equally divy up the liberal and conservative expressions, it fails by alienating and vexing both liberals and conservatives.
 Before long, inaccurate accusations of bias begin to fly.